German far right party on the rise

 • 19.0% Christian Democratic Union

+Merkel's position on opening Germany's border to migrants may have hurt her party.

-Peter Tauber, general secretary of the CDU, immediately blamed Merkel's refugee policy for what he called a "bitter result, a new experience"
+Peter Tauber, general secretary of the CDU, immediately blamed Merkel's refugee policy for what he called a "bitter result, a new experience."

-Those are the lowest results ever seen for Merkel's party in the Eastern state of Mecklenburg-Vorpommern, and her party came in behind a party that began in 2013.
+Those are the lowest results ever seen for Merkel's party in the Eastern state of Mecklenburg-Vorpommern, and her party came in behind a party established in 2013.

-Merkel, who is in China at the G20 summit, is expected to make a statement Monday, when the official results are to be announced.
+Merkel, who is in China at the G20 summit, is expected to make a statement Monday.

-Experts said the results don't portend disaster for Merkel in next year's election if she chooses to run, but the loss of her party in her home state should worry her.

-Ryan Heath, Politico's senior European Union correspondent, said his canvass of analysts found that Merkel still has an overwhelming likelihood of winning the national elections in 2017, but those predictions were based largely on the national weakness of the Social Democrats, currently the junior partner in the coalition government.

-Merkel cannot simply dismiss the AFD no matter what her national strength, Heath said.

-"What she has got right now is an insurgent, surging right-wing party, the Alternative für Deutschland, that has proven that they can succeed even on her home turf, so that party has really hit a tipping point now," Heath said.
-"They are not the fringes; they are not in the single digits; they are in more than half the state parliaments."
+Formally founded in April 2013, AfD was set up by academics disgruntled by Merkel's eurozone crisis management -- most notably the Greek bailouts.
+However, AfD mutated into a more nationalist party that strongly opposed rising immigration levels -- particularly of people from Muslim countries.

+Some in the party made common cause with the anti-Islam PEGIDA movement, whose large street rallies in Dresden and other German cities made headlines around the world.

-Heath noted that the growing strength of the populist, anti-immigrant AFD mirrored similar parties in France, Poland and Hungary as well the Bexit vote in the United Kingdom and the rise of Donald Trump as the Republican presidential nominee in the United States.
+Heath noted that the growing strength of the populist, anti-immigrant AfD mirrored similar parties in France, Poland and Hungary as well the Brexit vote in the United Kingdom and the rise of Donald Trump as the Republican presidential nominee in the United States.

 Just over a month ago, after a series of terrorist attacks in July, Merkel refused to back down on her immigration policy, which she has termed a moral responsibility, especially to people fleeing the horror of civil war in Syria.